dbikard/open-protocol/README.md

 * In `config/rubber/rubber.yml`, fill out the `admin_email` entry with an email address where system notifications should go.
 Under `cloud_providers`, `aws`, fill out the `access_key`, `secret_access_key`, and `account` fields with the appropriate values from your AWS account.
 * In `config/s3.yml`, fill out the `staging` entry.
 For `bucket`, call it `openprotocols-images-staging` or something to that effect if that is taken.
 * Assuming you have signed up for recaptcha, enter your credentials into `config/initializers/recaptcha.rb`.
-* Run, `rake secret` and then paste that value into the empty string in `config/initializers/secret_token.rb` that follows `SECRET_TOKEN = `
+* Run, `bundle exec rake secret` and then paste that value into the empty string in `config/initializers/secret_token.rb` that follows `SECRET_TOKEN = `
-* Now simply run `RUBBER_ENV=staging cap rubber:create_staging` and just accept the defaults all the way through.
+* Now simply run `RUBBER_ENV=staging bundle exec cap rubber:create_staging` and just accept the defaults all the way through.
 It will prompt you for the local machine's sudo password in order to modify `/etc/hosts` with the `staging.openprotocols.net` alias.

 This process should create the application server instance, configure it, and deploy code to it over the course of about 20 minutes.

-Any subsequent code deploys to the same, existing staging environment can be done with `RUBBER_ENV=staging cap deploy`.
+Any subsequent code deploys to the same, existing staging environment can be done with `RUBBER_ENV=staging bundle exec cap deploy`.
 This will deploy the exact code you have locally to the server.

 **NOTE: the staging environment creation will add an entry to your `/etc/hosts` file that will alias `staging.openprotocols.net` to the staging env.**

-To destroy the staging environment, `RUBBER_ENV=staging cap rubber:destroy_staging`.
+To destroy the staging environment, `RUBBER_ENV=staging bundle exec cap rubber:destroy_staging`.
 This will destroy the application server instance, but you have to manually shut down the RDS instance in the AWS console.

 ## Creating a production environment on AWS

-Until there's a need to create a larger production environment, we will use the `cap rubber:create_staging` shortcut to launch production.
+Until there's a need to create a larger production environment, we will use the `bundle exec cap rubber:create_staging` shortcut to launch production.
 To do this we need to do the following:

 * Go to the RDS tab and create a new `DB Security Group` called `production`.
 * Then, follow the steps for setting up staging, above, except for creating a new keypair.
 (That is, from **MARKER1** downward.)